tmcd82070/Rdistance/README.md

 ## Contact

-Questions of interested in workshops?
+Questions or interested in workshops?
 Contact the maintainer: Trent McDonald (tmcdonald@west-inc.com)